htwyford/firefox-quick-suggest-weather-archived/README.md

 Then:

-1. `cd` into your dynamic-weather-result-extension clone.
+1. `cd` into your firefox-quick-suggest-weather clone.
 2. Copy tests/* into srcdir/testing/extensions, where *srcdir* is the top-level directory of your Firefox repo: